-If the Rhône is the backbone of Geneva, the harbor is certainly the best-known face, with its famous jet of water.
+If the Rhône is the backbone of Geneva, the harbor is certainly the best-known face, with its famous water jet.

 It found its final place in the harbor in 1891.
-It is equipped with a pumping station propelling 500 liters of water per second to 140 meters high and 200km per hour
+It is equipped with a pumping station propelling 500 liters of water per second to 140 meters high and 200 km/h.

 The Nations Palace

-The United Nations headquarters since 1946 is located in the heart of a vast wooded park overhanging the lake.
-It is the second largest United Nations center after New York.
+The United Nations headquarters, since 1946, is located in the heart of a vast wooded park overhanging the lake.
+It is the second largest United Nations center after the New York one.

 Medieval village, Yvoire is already a lordship when Amédée V, Count of Savoie, decide in the beginning of the 14th century to make it an impregnable fortress.

-It is good nowadays to go through the little street which go down to the shore.
+It is good nowadays to go through the little streets which go down to the shore.

-This burg, which is a member of the organization of the Most Beautiful Villages of France has celebrate is 700 anniversary in 2006.
+This town, which is a member of the organization of the Most Beautiful Villages of France, has celebrate is 700th anniversary in 2006.

-Restored according to the Art of the Middle Age Garden, the maze propose you an initiatory walk for the body and the spirit : Fruit trees, medicinal and aromatic plants, elders roses, vegetal cloister, fountain... are pure delight.
+Restored according to the Garden Art of the Middle Age, the labyrinth propose you an initiatory walk for the body and the spirit : Fruit trees, medicinal and aromatic plants, elders roses, vegetal cloister, fountains ... are pure delight.

-LausanneIts relief offers residents and visitors spectacular views of the Léman Lake and the Alps.
+LausanneIts relief offers residents and visitors some spectacular views of the Lake Léman and the Alps.

-In the heart of the city, the Cathedral of Lausanne majestically overlooks the city.
-It's considered as one of the most beautiful monument of the Gothic Art of Europe.
+In the heart of the city, the Lausanne Cathedral majestically overlooks the city.
+It's considered as one of the most beautiful monument of the european gothic art.

-To reach switzerland , the easiest way is to take a boat from Evian or Thonon to reach the city of Lausanne.
+To reach Switzerland, the easiest way is to take a boat from Evian or Thonon to arrive to the city of Lausanne.